pjsip/pjproject_docs/docs/source/specific-guides/media/audio_flow.rst

 which in this case it would be necessary to enlarge the :c:macro:`PJMEDIA_SOUND_BUFFER_COUNT` number in your :any:`config_site.h`.

+The untimely nature of the sound device may also contribute to overal jitter seen by the jitter buffer.
+See :any:`/specific-guides/audio/jitter_buffer` for more information.

 Incoming RTP/RTCP Packets
 -------------------------------------------